Art in the Pojega Garden

 Villa Rizzardi has been home to significant artistic figures: during World War II, architect Piero Gazzola sought refuge here, safeguarding works from the Castelvecchio Museum in Verona.

-More recently, Spanish sculptor Miguel Berrocal made it his residence and studio for over thirty years, transforming it into a hub of creativity frequented by international artists, including his friend Pablo Picasso.
+More recently, Spanish sculptor Miguel Berrocal made it his residence and studio for over thirty years, transforming it into a hub of creativity frequented by international artists.

 A Setting for Unique Events